Scott Aboretum & Gardens

 Restricted and Limited Plants (What Not to Bring)

-We try to assemble an interesting and eclectic mix of plants for the exchange and sale, to appeal to the wide variety of plant enthusiasts the event attracts.
-Generally we limit the quantity of plants of one variety participants may contribute so we’re not overwhelmed with that one variety.
-There are also a number of specific plants listed below are further restricted or not accepted as indicated.
+We try to assemble an interesting and eclectic mix of plants that appeal to the wide variety of plant enthusiasts the event attracts.
+We limit the quantity of plants of one variety that participants may contribute so that we’re not overwhelmed with that one variety.
+There are also several specific plants listed below that are further restricted or not accepted.

-3. No more than (3) of the following may be exchanged for credit
+3. No more than three of the following may be exchanged for credit

 4. The following plants are not accepted because they are considered to be invasive or too common to appeal to shoppers